How To Complete the FAFSA

 Step 2: Determine if you are a dependent

-Second, determine if you are a dependent for purposes of the FAFSA.
+Second, determine if you are a dependent.

 If you are a dependent student: Your parent will need to create a separate FSA ID.
 Why?
 Your parent will need a separate FSA ID to sign the FAFSA electronically.
 An FSA ID requires a Social Security Number.